Creating Custom Reports in MS Project: A Step-by-Step Guide

 Types of Reports

 • Cost overview.
-This report shows the current status of high-leveled tasks.
-It includes the plans and the costs of the project.
+This report shows the current status of high-level tasks.
+It includes the project’s plans and costs.

 • Upcoming tasks.
-This report shows the tasks that are yet to arrive or yet to be started.
+This report shows the tasks that have yet to arrive or be started.

 • Cash Flow.
 This report type gives more emphasis on earnings and expenditures.
-It is a quarterly report for all of the projects.
+It is a quarterly report on all projects.

 • Resource cost overview.
 A table-type report.
 Shows the distribution of expenses for a project in a chart.

-• Picture tools format – Grants you the ability to add effects to images on the report.
+• Picture tools format: lets you add effects to images in the report.

-• Table Tools Design & Table Tools Layout – These tabs allow you to adjust tables to your liking.
+• Table Tools Design & Table Tools Layout: These tabs let you adjust tables to your liking.
 The way this is used is reminiscent of the other Office programs.

-• Chart Tools Design & Chart Tools Format – These tabs allow you to change the charts to suit your preferences.
+• Chart Tools Design & Chart Tools Format: These tabs let you customize charts to suit your preferences.

 • Share your report.
 To do this, you can click anywhere on the report.
-Then click on report tools design and then copy the report.
-Paste it on any program that allows the display of graphics.
+Then click on report tools, design, and then copy the report.
+Paste it into any program that supports displaying graphics.
 You can also go the old-fashioned route of printing it out.

 Here are a few notes to consider when working with a Microsoft Project report: